ejson03/Medical-Chatbot/README.md

-# InterviewBot
+# Music Bot

-ML and NLP based InterviewBot
+ML and NLP based Music Bot

 To field questions relevant to an HR Interview and carry out a sustained conversation.
 To process relevant user responses to evaluate and thus help the user better their interviewing skills.